We need you!

-Fostering means taking a retired racing greyhound from the track after they have been spayed or neutered into your home to acclimate the dog to life after racing.
-It may last from one week to several months depending on the specific situation.
-The foster family is expected to:
+Foster a Greyhound today!
+Fostering a greyhound means taking a retired racing greyhound from the track after they have been spayed or neutered into your home to acclimate the dog to life after racing.
+Fostering may last from one week to several months depending on the specific situation.
+When fostering a greyhound, you are expected to:

 1. House train the greyhound which should not be difficult since the dogs have been trained already not to soil in their crate.

 2. Teach the dog to cope with new things like sliding glass doors, slippery tile floors, television, other animals and even stairs if they are present.

 3. Show the dog how to play as their past racing life is all business so time needs to be taken to introduce stuffed animals which are enticing to greyhounds and letting them learn that toys squeak and are fun.